alixdamman/memento/python/functions_for_dummies.rst

 .. code:: ipython3

     def it_helpdesk(problem):
-        """Print universal solution to any computer problem""" print("Hello, IT")
-        print(problem)
+        """Print universal IT helpdesk answer"""
+        print("Hello,")
+        print("Thank you for your request for support concerning:") print(problem)
-        print("Have you try to turn it off and on again?")
+        print("We will process it as soon as an operator is available.") print("In the mean time, have you tried to turn it off and on again?")

     # call function "it_helpdesk" and pass a string as input argument
     it_helpdesk("My computer smells weird and is very hot")